TaylorHe/taylorhe.github.io/_posts/2020-02-12-iterating-over-parameter-pack.markdown

 layout: post
 title:  Iterating over a Parameter Pack
 date:   2020-02-12 03:00:00 -0500
 excerpt: Dear C++ people, Make it easier please.
-Sincerely, me
+Sincerely, me.
+tags: c++
 ---
 Occasionally at work, I find myself wanting to use a variadic template to do some operation.
 Unfortunately, I only have access to C++14 features.